vDeo/ffadons/README.md

 This app requires python 3 to run.

-To initialize environment, go to base folder and run the following commands
+To initialize environment, go to the base folder and run the following commands

 ```
 py -3 -m venv env

 . env/bin/activate

+pip install Flask
 ```

 This will create your virutal environtment and initialize your environment